All Episodes

 It's within the hearts of the people.

-Welling to have well, let me ask you a question, Shannon.
+Well, let me ask you a question, Shannon.

-Well, no, you know what would what you know what would make the world be a better place?
+Well, no, you know what would you know what would make the world be a better place?

-Shannon, let me let me ask you this.
+Shannon, let me ask you this.

-Uh you're an educator, so you'll have no trouble with this.
+You're an educator, so you'll have no trouble with this.

 I couldn't give you that exactly.